Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Introduction

 If moreover $K_X +B$ is nef then it is semi-ample. \end{thm}

-We summarize the techniques to study $C_{3,m}$ having appeared in the papers \cite{Pa14, Ej15, Zh16a, EZ16}, then explain the ideas of the proof of Theorem \ref{1} and \ref{2}.
+We summarize the techniques to study $C_{3,m}$ which appeared in the papers \cite{Pa14, Ej15, Zh16a, EZ16}, then explain the ideas of the proof of Theorem \ref{1} and \ref{2}.

 (1) Positivity results.
 Let $f: X \to Y$ be a separable fibration of normal projective varieties.
-In positive characteristic, Parakfalvi \cite{Pa14} first proves that for sufficiently divisible $n$ the sheaf $f_*\O_X(n(K_{X/Y} + B))$ is weakly positive under the condition that $(X_{\ol\eta}, B_{\ol\eta})$ is strongly $F$-regular and $K_{X/Y} + B$ is $f$-ample, then Ejiri \cite{Ej15} reproves it and makes some generalizations using different method.
+In positive characteristic, Parakfalvi \cite{Pa14} first proved that for sufficiently divisible $n$, the sheaf $f_*\O_X(n(K_{X/Y} + B))$ is weakly positive under the condition that $(X_{\ol\eta}, B_{\ol\eta})$ is strongly $F$-regular and $K_{X/Y} + B$ is $f$-ample, then Ejiri \cite{Ej15} reproved it and made some generalizations using different method.
 This result may fail when $X_{\ol\eta}$ is singular.
 But in dimension three and over an algebraically closed field $k$ with $\mathrm{char}~k = p >5$, we can take advantage of minimal model theory.
-Under the condition that $K_X +B$ is nef, relatively big and semi-ample over $Y$, the author \cite{Zh16a} (or \cite{PSZ13} under stronger conditions) proves that for sufficiently divisible $n, g>0$, the sheaf $F_Y^{g*}(f_*\O_X(n(K_{X/Y} + B))\otimes \omega_Y^{n-1})$ contains a non-zero weakly positive sub-sheaf $V_n$, which plays a similar role as $f_*\O_X(n(K_{X/Y} + B))$ does in studying subadditivity of Kodaira dimensions.
+Under the condition that $K_X +B$ is nef, relatively big and semi-ample over $Y$, the author \cite{Zh16a} (or \cite{PSZ13} under stronger conditions) proved that for sufficiently divisible $n, g>0$, the sheaf $F_Y^{g*}(f_*\O_X(n(K_{X/Y} + B))\otimes \omega_Y^{n-1})$ contains a non-zero weakly positive sub-sheaf $V_n$, which plays a similar role as $f_*\O_X(n(K_{X/Y} + B))$ does in studying subadditivity of Kodaira dimensions.

-If $f: X \to Y$ is a fibration from a 3-fold to a smooth curve, when $\kappa(X_{\ol\eta}) = 1$ the relative Iitaka fibration of $X$ over $Y$ is fibred by elliptic curves.
-By canonical bundle formula (\cite[3.2]{CZ15}) and minimal model theory, one can reduce to a pair $(Z, B_Z)$ of dimension two with $K_Z + B_Z$ being relatively big over $Y$, then show that $f_*\omega_{X/Y}^n$ contains a non-zero nef sub-sheaf $V_n$ (\cite[Theorem 2.8]{EZ16}).
+If $f: X \to Y$ is a fibration from a 3-fold to a smooth curve, when $\kappa(X_{\ol\eta}) = 1$ the relative Iitaka fibration of $X$ over $Y$ is fibred by elliptic curves since $p>5$ (Proposition \ref{fib-pa=1}).
+By canonical bundle formula (\cite[3.2]{CZ15}) and minimal model theory, one can reduce to a pair $(Z, B_Z)$ of dimension two with $K_Z + B_Z$ being relatively big over $Y$.
+Then one can show that $f_*\omega_{X/Y}^n$ contains a non-zero nef sub-sheaf $V_n$ (\cite[Theorem 2.8]{EZ16}).

 Using these positivity results above, one can usually treat the case when $K_Y$ is big or the case when $\det V_n$ is big.
 Note that this approach only requires $K_X + B$ to be nef (not necessarily klt).
 This paper also treats inseparable fibrations, which can be reduced to a separable fibration of a pair $(X', B')$ not necessarily klt by applying foliation theory (Proposition \ref{red-to-sep}).